-"Community-scale project" for purposes of Topic Area 2, means a project serving a substantial number of the total buildings within a community (no less than three (3) buildings) and providing a substantial percentage of the total community energy load (minimum of 100 kilowatt (kW) or Btu equivalent).
+"Community-scale" for purposes of Topic Area 2, "community-scale" means serving a substantial number of the total buildings within a community (no less than three (3) buildings).
 For purposes of this FOA, "substantial" means of "ample or considerable amount".

-"Community-scale Project" for purposes of Topic Area 3, means a project serving a substantial number of the "essential facilities" (no less than three (3) facilities) within a tribal community or the entire tribal community.
+"Community-scale" for purposes of Topic Area 3, means serving a substantial number of "essential tribal facilities" (no less than three (3) facilities) within a tribal community or the entire tribal community.